ProvableHQ/python-sdk/zkml/CONTRIBUTING.md

 Please follow the instructions below when filing pull requests:

 - Ensure that your branch is forked from the current [master](https://github.com/AleoHQ/python-sdk/zkml/tree/master) branch.
-- Fill out the provided markdown template for the feature or proposal.
+- Provide descriptive text for the feature or proposal.
 Be sure to link the pull request to any issues by using keywords.
 Example: "closes #130".
 - Run `pre-commit run --all-files` before you commit.
 You can find the installation details for pre-commit [here](https://pre-commit.com/).
 The pre-commit checks include the [PEP 8 style guide](https://peps.python.org/pep-0008/) and enforcing docstrings for all public-facing functions and classes